Large Language Models as Nondeterministic Causal Models: Introduction

-I proceed as follows.
 The next section describes the problem at hand and my proposed solution in general, informal, terms.
 Section \ref{sec:caus} contains a brief formal introduction to both nondeterministic and deterministic causal models, which are used in Sections \ref{sec:nonllm} and \ref{sec:detllm}, respectively, to offer alternative representations of LLMs.
-Finally, we argue in favour of the former representation in Section \ref{sec:arg}, and explain how the latter can nonetheless be viewed as a useful tool for the implementation of the generation of counterfactuals that satisfy particular, application-dependent, properties.
+I argue in favour of the former representation in Section \ref{sec:arg}, and explain in Section \ref{sec:cs} how the latter can be avoided altogether whilst still allowing for the counterfactual stability property to be enforced, as well as any other application-dependent property that might be desirable.